 - Randomly present ~5 attributes (at a time) to respondents.
 This is where the Max Diff is utilized – this analysis predicts the response for each possible combination (there are 3.2 million possible combinations).

 - For example, the study could tell that a message is 2.9 times more likely to lead to a sale than another message.

 In a message testing survey, respondents can assess the concept against a series of attributes such as learn more, innovative, etc. Compare these attributes against overall norms.

 In market research, norms (also called normative data or benchmarks) are baselines established to compare your data against.
 It allows you to determine if the results are above or below par.
 They are particularly popular in advertising and brand testing and allow a better understanding of how brands and advertisements compare against the rest of the market.

 Establish norms by creating an average aggregate of all the surveys commissioned by clients that ask the same questions.

 When you’re trying to please everyone, you can end up pleasing no one.
 Therefore, it is important to remember that polarizing messaging can be a good thing.
 It allows a brand to stand out from the crowd.
 In order to avoid this happening after testing, make sure that the messaging is unique and differentiating.
 For example, the winner of a message test is often low-cost or discounts – pick the next most popular message.
 Low cost is not differentiating.

-If your company has a need for message testing research, please reach out to [email protected], and we will be happy to schedule a call to discuss the research objectives with you.
+If your company is interested in content marketing research, please reach out to [email protected], and we will be happy to schedule a call to discuss the research objectives with you.